gregoriomezquita/DRL_Tennis/README.md

 [image2]: https://user-images.githubusercontent.com/10624937/42135622-e55fb586-7d12-11e8-8a54-3c31da15a90a.gif "Soccer"

-# Project 3: Collaboration and Competition
+# Project: Collaboration and Competition

 ### Introduction

-For this project, you will work with the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment.
+For this project, you will work with the [Tennis](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#tennis) environment which is part of the [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents).

 ![Trained Agent][image1]